cosmos/cosmos-sdk/docs/architecture/adr-059-test-scopes.md

 ## Consequences

-### Positivep
+### Positive

-- increased test coverage
+- test coverage is increased
-- improved test organization
+- test organization is improved
 - reduced dependency graph size in modules
 - simapp removed as a dependency from modules
-- inter-module dependencies introduced in test code removed
+- inter-module dependencies introduced in test code are removed
 - reduced CI run time after transitioning away from in process Tendermint

 ### Negative